fire pits

 By |2021-09-16T13:20:55-05:00September 16th, 2021|Backyard Escapes, Backyard Upgrades, Deck and Patios, Fire Pits, Outdoor Fireplaces, Outdoor Living, Patios & Decks, Seasonal Landscapes|Comments Off on Extend the Outdoor Season with a Fire Feature

-Deck and Patio Now Sells PDC Spas
+Deck and Patio Sells CAL Spas

-As an authorized dealer of PDC Spas, Deck and Patio can provide the whole gamut of services to our clients — from an at home consultation, the installation, landscaping — and maintenance of the spa.
+As an authorized dealer of CAL Spas, Deck and Patio can provide the whole gamut of services to our clients — from an at home consultation, the installation, landscaping — and maintenance of the spa.

-About PDC Spas
+About CAL Spas

-Deck and Patio
+Custom Installations by Deck and Patio

 What is so unique about Deck and Patio is that we are not just a hot tub distributor, but a full service design and build firm.